tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Component Configuration (ComponentInfo)

-Also similar  to the HCD, we will need to create a ComponentInfo file for the Assembly.
+Also as with the HCD, we need to create a ComponentInfo file for the Assembly.
 The following shows an example of ComponentInfo file for an Assembly: